What Is Peroneal Tendinosis?

 Your foot and ankle orthopaedic surgeon will take your history and perform an exam to make the diagnosis.
 Most patients with peroneal tendinosis will report overuse of activity, rapid increase in recent activity, or other training errors, along with pain

 in the back and outside of the ankle.
-During the exam, there often is pain when the surgeon touches the peroneal tendons.
+During the exam, you may feel pain when the surgeon touches the peroneal tendons.

 An MRI also may be used to show a tear.